Adolescence arrives amidst the backdrop of drug violence and human trafficking in Prayers for the Stolen, a disturbing and gritty drama.

 All the children – Ana in particular – see so much suffering and pain throughout Prayers for the Stolen that it’s a wonder they are still walking by the end.
 Their minds and emotions are battered, but their determination to keep going is so fierce that it will silently but surely get under your skin.
 The three friends use games to calm themselves in the hardest moments and pick a small rock each to bind themselves together.
 Huezo allows the most violent or harrowing moments to take place offscreen, their occurrence only alluded to through dialogue or subtle shots of the aftermath, amplifying the sense of lurking but almost hidden danger in this world.
 Even amidst these perils, Prayers for the Stolen remains a touching account of female friendship and the bravery of the human spirit.

-Prayers for the Stolen had its Scottish Premiere at the 2022 Glasgow Film Festival on 10 March, 2022, and will be screened again on 11 March.
-Click here for tickets and here to read more reviews from the festival.
+Prayers for the Stolen had its Scottish Premiere at the 2022 Glasgow Film Festival on 10 March, 2022, and is now available to watch on Netflix.